Tilligte

 Tilligte is a rural village in the Dutch province of Overijssel.
-It is a part of the municipality of Dinkelland and is situated about 10 km north of Oldenzaal.
+It is part of the municipality of Dinkelland and is situated approximately 10 km north of Oldenzaal.

-It was first mentioned in 1295 as Tilgede, and means "place where young oaks grow".
-In 1840, it was home to 463 people.
+IFirst mentioned in 1295 as Tilgde, which translates to "place where young oaks grow", by 1840 it had a population of 463.

 The windmill in the village is called 'Westerveld Möl'.
 The church is called 'Simon en Judaskerk'.
 Another point of interest is the water inlet 't Schuivenhuisje at the Kanaal Almelo-Nordhorn.